Prepare Your AD Environment

 The AD integration with domain controllers requires each domain controller to audit logon events.

-If the Audit Policy is not set is, the Windows Configuration Script for Domain Controller displays this error message:
+If the Audit Policy is not set, the Windows Configuration Script for Domain Controller displays this error message:

 "ERROR: "